HenryFMa/iprofile/README.md

 > Say OK to `IBIPFS would like to be working for you`, if you'd like to make your own profile

-> Click the `iEvolve` button to start authoring the source web page, and try `Let's Go` when you feel satisfied with your work
+> Click the `iEvolve` button for authoring the source web page, and `Let's Go` when you feel satisfied with your work

 ### Q&A